 Then higher on the glistering Sun I gaz’d

-Whose beams was shaded by the leavie Tree,
+Whose beams were shaded by the leavie Tree,

 The more I look’d, the more I grew amaz’d